researchart/patterns/standards/datascience.md

 	 - Clearly describe how and why the data was selected, pre-processed and filtered.
 	    - Clearly justify why that particular pre-process transforms were applied.
 	    - Automated or manual heuristics used in this process must be documented.
+- Clearly descibes results analysis method.
+Clearly describes evaluation metrics used and explains the motivation for choosing these metrics.
+   Analysis of results goes beyond single-dimensional summaries of performance (e.g., average; median) to include measures of variation, confidence, or other distributional information.
-- Clearly describes results.
+- Clearly describes results (and how the results substantiate the claims).
-- Clarly dsecribes related work.
+- Clarly describes related work.
-- Clearly discusses threats to validity using an appropriate framework (either using common standards [7] or a threat to validity appropriate to this study).
+- Clearly discusses threats to validity identifying limitations or technical assumptions (using an appropriate framework either using common standards [7] or a threat to validity appropriate to this study).
 - Clearly discusses important data issues that may affect the findings, and EITHER motivates how they are mitigated OR evaluates the impact of the issue (e.g., by a subsequent analysis) OR clearly documents the limitations while avoiding overclaiming.
 -  Ensures that the paper takes appropriate measures against false discoveries due to multiple hypothesis testing.
+Formally describes evaluation metrics used and explains the motivation for choosing these metric

 ### Desirable

 - Data is processed by multiple learners, of different types, e.g. regression, bayes classifier, decision tree, random forests, SVM (maybe with different kernels); e.g. see [10] for guidance.
 - Data is processed multiple times with different randomly selected training/test examples; results of which are compared via significance tests and effect size tests.
 - Study carefully selects the hyperparameters that control the data miners (e.g. via are a careful analysis of settings seen in related work; e.g. via some automatic hyperparameter optimizer).